 - A code of conduct must be read and signed by the participant and their parent/guardian.

-- There will be clear lines of communications between Oyster and the programme representatives abroad and parents/guardian.
+There will be clear lines of communications between Oyster and the programme representatives abroad and the parent/guardian.

 - Staff in the UK and representatives abroad agree to follow behaviour protocols to safeguard participants.